 It has to-do list stickers – enough stickers to get you started with your planning right away.
 But if you’re a planning junkie, you’ll probably want to supplement these.

 The planner’s months of the year are on the left.
 I have already filled my lectures and classes for September.
 My goal this semester is to attend as many lectures as I can.
 So far, I have attended one!

 I am using this planner as my tracker too.
 A tick means I did something, a cross means I didn’t.
-I am tracking my assignments, my classes, lectures.
-My projects.
+I am tracking my assignments, classes and lectures – my projects.
 Everything that I need to get done for my studies.

-I wish the time stamps on the weekly spreads was a 24hr notation.
-It doesn’t bother me much though.
-Especially because this planner accounts for every hour of the day.
+I wish the time stamps on the weekly spreads were a 24hr notation.
+It doesn’t bother me much though, especially because this planner accounts for every hour of the day.
 It makes up for the 12-hr notation time stamps.